mgallegoa/conceptsProbes/rest-api-node/README.md

 Use a Mongo db for data base, this data base is located in https://console.clever-cloud.com/ for test.

-In folder ./test/rest-api-node.postman_collection.json find the examples of the request used with postman.
+In folder ./test/rest-api-node.postman_collection.json find the examples of the request used with postman and ./test/rest-api-node_collection.http for testing with kulala

 To run the project (or see the [Docker section](#DOCKER) in this file):